-Both chemistry degrees require at least 30 graduate chemistry hours, including at least three of four core courses (CHEM 7311 Analytical, CHEM 7340 Inorganic, CHEM 7350 Organic, CHEM 7370 Physical) as determined by the department’s graduate programs committee.
+Both chemistry degrees require at least 30 graduate chemistry hours, including at least three of four core courses (CHEM 7311 Analytical, 7340 Inorganic, 7350 Organic, 7370 Physical), as determined by the department’s graduate programs committee.

-The MS degree requires 8100-8400 Thesis Research and 7190 Graduate Seminar.
+The master of science degree requires CHEM 8100-8400 Thesis Research and 7190 Graduate Seminar.
 The student selects a thesis advisor and a specific thesis research project, then researches, writes, and orally defends a thesis (11 credit hours).

-- Cumulative GPA of at least 3.0 on an approved program of study as outlined above.
+- Cumulative GPA of at least 3.0 on an approved program of study as outlined above

 - Successful completion of written thesis and oral defense (M.S. only).